Furnace Filters Market Size and Share

 Furnace Filters Market Analysis by Mordor Intelligence

-The furnace filters market stands at USD 7.2 billion in 2025 and is on course to reach USD 9.5 billion by 2030, advancing at a 5.7% CAGR.
+The furnace filters market size was valued at USD 7.2 billion in 2025 and estimated to grow from USD 7.61 billion in 2026 to reach USD 10.03 billion by 2031, at a CAGR of 5.67% during the forecast period (2026-2031).
 Heightened indoor-air-quality (IAQ) regulations, the rapid shift to MERV 13-plus standards, and heat-pump electrification programs anchor this expansion.
 Product demand also rises as wild-fire smoke events shorten replacement cycles, while subscription e-commerce models deepen consumer engagement.
 On the supply side, synthetic-media innovation supports higher efficiency at lower pressure drop, yet price volatility in petroleum-based inputs strains margins.
 Meanwhile, consolidation gathers pace as HVAC majors integrate filter specialists to secure technology, distribution, and recurring revenue streams.

 Key Report Takeaways